AdobeDocs/advertising.en/help/search-social-commerce/reports/data-used-for-reports.md

    * **[!UICONTROL Estimated Clicks]:** (Included in advanced reports for advertisers with the Adobe Advertising conversion tracking service only) The total number of estimated clicks for a city or domain name of a referring website.
 This may include data for ad networks for which an advertiser doesn't have an advertising account.

-* **Conversion metrics:** The total number of conversions for each of the advertiser's [transaction properties](/help/search-social-commerce/glossary.md#s-t), or transaction data tracked toward a conversion type.
+* **Conversion metrics:** The total number of conversions for each of the advertiser's conversion metrics, or transaction data tracked toward a conversion metric.
 This can include conversion and site engagement metrics, but not calculated metrics and advanced calculated metrics, that are synced from Adobe Analytics.

   This also may include [[!DNL Google Ads]-tracked conversions](/help/search-social-commerce/campaign-management/introduction/google-conversion-data.md) and [[!DNL Google Analytics]-tracked conversions](/help/search-social-commerce/admin/data-sources/data-source-about.md) that are synced for the advertiser account.